Slopping out

 Slopping out is the manual emptying of human waste when prison cells are unlocked in the morning.
 Inmates without a flush toilet in the cell have to use other means (formerly a chamber pot, then a bucket, now often a chemical toilet) while locked in during the night.
-The reason that some cells do not have toilets is that they date from the Victorian era and were therefore not designed with plumbing.
+The reason that some cells in UK prisons do not have toilets is that they date from the Victorian era and were therefore not designed with plumbing.
 As a result, there is no space in which to put a toilet, together with the expense and difficulty of installing the necessary pipes.

 Dirty protest

 During the late 1970s, Provisional IRA volunteers protested against conditions of internment at HM Prison Maze by refusing to slop out and instead smearing their faeces on the cell walls.
 This was later referred to as the dirty protest, part of several acts of disobedience within the "H-Blocks" culminating in the 1981 Irish Hunger Strike.